gabrielleravelo/Rocket-Elevators-Foundation/README.md

 Create a new account in https://freshdesk.com/
 Get the FreshDesk domain
 Get the FreshDesk API key
-A ticket will be send via FreshDesk when a user submit an intervention form Freshdesk ticket
+A ticket will be send via FreshDesk when a user submit an intervention form.
+To access to the FreshDesk account: domaine :https://rocketelevator-helpdesk.freshdesk.com/ , e-mail:ravegab9@gmail.com , password: Codeboxx321!
+Freshdesk ticket
 ![freshdeskintervention](https://user-images.githubusercontent.com/113941321/204068271-4a141398-45fe-4ef1-a004-26ddda3cf2cb.png)